Marvel Puzzle Quest: Development

 The first Puzzle Quest game, Puzzle Quest: Challenge of the Warlords, was conceived and designed by Australian game designer Steve Fawkner, the original designer of the Warlords computer game series, which he created in 1989.
 In creating Puzzle Quest, Fawkner was inspired by his love of the tile-matching puzzle video game Bejeweled.
 Puzzle Quest: Challenge of the Warlords was picked up by D3 Publisher and released on March 20, 2007, for the Nintendo DS and PlayStation Portable.
 It was an instant success, winning a 2008 Academy of Interactive Arts & Sciences award for Downloadable Game of the Year.
 It was also nominated for Handheld Game of the Year.
 Versions for Xbox Live Arcade, Wii, Windows, PlayStation 2 and mobile followed later that year.
 It was released for PlayStation 3 and iOS in late 2008.

 Marvel Puzzle Quest was launched worldwide by D3 Publisher and Marvel Entertainment on October 3, 2013.
 It was the second game developed internally by Demiurge Studios.
 The game was originally titled Marvel Puzzle Quest: Dark Reign, before the subtitle "Dark Reign" was dropped following a July 2014 update.
 D3 Publisher stated that the revised title signified the beginning of the game's expansion beyond the "Dark Reign" storyline.

 On February 18, 2015, Sega Networks acquired Demiurge Studios, but the acquisition did not include the rights to Marvel Puzzle Quest.

 In early June 2022, it was announced that live operations of Marvel Puzzle Quest had been passed over to Broken Circle Studios, who had at that point been working on the game for several months.
-Soon after, 505 Games would acquire D3 Go!.
+Soon after, 505 Games would acquire D3 Go! and, as such, would take over publication of the game.